ido50/Szyslak/README.md

 };
 ```

 As you can see in the above example, the szyslak task can receive a target argument.
 The target is a simple string you can provide to help change the way the website is compiled for different situations or targets.
-For example, when you compile the website on your personal computer for testing, the target could be "localhost" (which is the default if no target is provided).
-When compiling for your web server, the target may be something like "mydomain.com".
+For example, when you compile the website on your personal computer for testing, the target could be `localhost` (which is the default if no target is provided).
+When compiling for your web server, the target may be something like `mydomain.com`.
 The current target is available in pages and templates for your inspection and usage.
 An example where this may be useful is if your website utilizes the `<base>` element in its layout template:

 ```html
 <html>